-- Conduct high-level (corporate Vice President and above) quarterly meetings of all mission partners to ensure accurate, consistent knowledge of program status and challenges. - o Conduct quarterly discussions between the NASA Administrator and the Northrop Grumman Chief Executive Officer. - Provide quarterly updates to the Office of Management and Budget (OMB) and the Office of Science and Technology Policy (OSTP). - Employ Estimate-at-Complete analyses that incorporate the current risk posture, independent analysis of those data, and detailed tracking of lower-level milestones that lead up to the APG, as well as schedule health assessments.
-(The project receives monthly earned value management and schedule health reports that detail how the work is progressing with respect to the plan and budget.) - Continue practice of Standing Review Board (SRB) member participation in key reviews.
-Examples of such reviews include the System Integration Review (SIR) in June 2018 and the Operations Readiness Review in March 2019.
+- o Conduct high-level (corporate Vice President and above) quarterly meetings of all mission partners to ensure accurate, consistent knowledge of program status and challenges. - o Conduct quarterly discussions between the NASA Administrator and the Northrop Grumman Chief Executive Officer. - o Provide quarterly updates to the Office of Management and Budget (OMB) and the Office of Science and Technology Policy (OSTP). - o Employ Estimate-at-Complete analyses that incorporate the current risk posture, independent analysis of those data, and detailed tracking of lower-level milestones that lead up to the APG, as well as schedule health assessments.
+(The project receives monthly earned value management and schedule health reports that detail how the work is progressing with respect to the plan and budget.) - O Continue practice of Standing Review Board (SRB) member participation in key reviews.
+An example is the System Integration Review (SIR) in late FY 2019.
 Key SRB members will also participate in other reviews, such as the recent schedule assessment review.
 The SRB subject matter experts provide independent impartial assessments of the project's readiness to support the major upcoming activities along the APG schedule.
-(Both dates are now TBD.)